 |Tags||IEC 61499 Embedded Systems distributed control real-time control engineering tools|

 |Operating Systems||Linux Win32 eCos ThreadX|

 |Implementation||Eclipse RCP Java C++|

-Release Notes: This is the the second maintenance release for 1.3, providing a set of bugfixes to 4DIAC-IDE (5) and FORTE (2).
+Release Notes: This second maintenance release for 4DIAC 1.4 adds a set of bugfixes to 4DIAC-IDE (6) and FORTE (4).

-Release Notes: This first maintenance release for 4DIAC 1.3 provides a large set of bugfixes to 4DIAC-IDE (12) and FORTE (2).
+Release Notes: This is the first maintenance release for 4DIAC 1.4 providing a set of bugfixes to 4DIAC-IDE (10) and FORTE (2).